Will PPP Loans Be Audited By The IRS?

-In response to the backlash, Treasury Secretary Steven Mnuchin announced that before loans are forgiven, companies that receive funding will be audited.
-In this article, we’re going to discuss what we currently know about PPP tax audits.
-We’ll look at what businesses will be audited, what these audits will look like, and answer some FAQs about the PPP audits.
+The program faced backlash when it came to light that public companies had been approved for millions of dollars in funding under the PPP.
+In response, Treasury Secretary Steven Mnuchin announced that before loans are forgiven, companies that received funding will be audited.
+This article looks at which businesses will be audited, what these audits will look like, and answer some FAQs about the PPP audits.

 Table of Contents